1 + 1

 Every name you create lives in your workspace (also called the global environment).
 You can see all the names you’ve defined with ls():

 When you quit R, it may ask whether to “save your workspace image.”
-This saves all the names and values currently in your workspace to a file, so they reappear next time you open R. This was useful in the early days of R, when computations could take hours and you didn’t want to rerun them every session.
-Today, most computations are fast enough that you can keep your work in a script file (.R or .qmd) and rerun it from scratch.
-That way, every value in your workspace has a line of code you can point to.
+This saves all names and values currently in your workspace to a file, so they reappear next time you open R. In the early days, when computations could take hours, this made sense.
+Today, most computations are fast enough that you’re better off keeping your work in a script file (.R or .qmd) and rerunning it from scratch.
+That way, every value in your workspace traces back to a line of code you can point to, and you never wonder where a mysterious leftover variable came from.